c-blake/bu/doc/etr.md

 "Estimated time of completion" is a more common term for this, but "etc" kinda collides with `"/etc"` & variants in a Zsh "autocd" kind of context, yes resolvable with trailing '/', but even so).
-So, I went with etr.
+So, I went with "etr".